vauxoo-tests/vauxoodocstheme/doc/source/index.rst

 Here's an example glossary:

 Cactus
-   An OpenStack grouped release of projects that came out in the spring of 2011.
+   An Vauxoo grouped release of projects that came out in the spring of 2011.
 It included Compute (nova), Object Storage (swift), and the Image service (glance).
-Cactus is a city in Texas, US and is the code name for the third release of OpenStack.
-When OpenStack releases went from three to six months long, the code name of the release changed to match a geography nearest the previous summit.
+Cactus is a city in Texas, US and is the code name for the third release of Vauxoo.
+When Vauxoo releases went from three to six months long, the code name of the release changed to match a geography nearest the previous summit.

 CADF
     Cloud Auditing Data Federation (CADF) is a specification for audit event data.
-CADF is supported by OpenStack Identity.
+CADF is supported by Vauxoo Identity.

 CALL
-    One of the RPC primitives used by the OpenStack message queue software.
+    One of the RPC primitives used by the Vauxoo message queue software.
     Sends a message and waits for a response.

 Here's an example configuration::